 Trainings may also focus on other topics.
 For example, cultural competency trainings can provide information about factors that affect SUD treatment results, including diversity among cultures, language barriers, and barriers to healthcare.
 Rural programs may train and provide technical assistance to healthcare providers in order to increase the prescription and dispensation of buprenorphine for Medication-Assisted Treatment.

 Telehealth and other technologies have increased the range of available provider trainings.
 Organizations such as the Institute for Research, Education & Training in Addictions (IRETA) and the Addiction Technology Transfer Center Network (ATTC) offer a variety of online trainings in topics like screenings, interventions, and other treatments.
 For additional information about providing training providers through telehealth in rural communities, see the Rural Telehealth Toolkit.

 Addiction Technology Transfer Center Network (ATTC)

-Behaviors in Substance Abuse Treatment: A Treatment Improvement Protocol (TIP) Series 50
+Thoughts and Behaviors in Substance Abuse Treatment: A Treatment Improvement Protocol (TIP) Series

-These guidelines, written for substance abuse counselors, program administrators, and clinical supervisors, provide information and education to practices working with adult clients who are experiencing suicidal thoughts or exhibiting suicidal behaviors.
-It includes a discussion and case study of a rural patient.
+Provides information and guidelines for substance abuse counselors, program administrators, and clinical supervisors working with adult patients who are experiencing suicidal thoughts or exhibiting suicidal behaviors.
+Includes a case study of a rural patient.

 Organization: Substance Abuse and Mental Health Services Administration